aaronfernandes4/CodeClauseInternship_MovieRecommendationSystem/README.md

 Filtering and Ranking:

 Apply additional filters to the recommendations if needed.
 For example, you can filter out movies that the user has already rated or movies that don't match certain criteria (e.g., genre preferences).
-Rank the recommended movies based on predicted ratings or other relevance factors.
+Rank the recommended movies based on predicted ratings or other relevant factors.

 Evaluation: